CODA Expressions

 Note that if you want to use '\' characters in your pattern you should either provide the pattern as a 'raw string' (using the 'r' prefix) or use double escaping.
 For example, if you want to match for a "word" character (\w) you should either use 'r"\w"' or '"\\w"'

 The regular expression engine that is used is PCRE.
 Please refer to the manual of this software package for an overview of the syntax and options for constructing a pattern.
 Note that the version of PCRE that ships with CODA has been build using default options.
-The pattern is compiled with the PCRE_DOTALL and PCRE_DOLLAR_ENDONLY options.
+The pattern is compiled with the PCRE_DOTALL

 exists(node)

-With the 'exists' function it is possible to check whether a path exists inside a product.
+' function it is possible to check whether a path exists inside a product.
 This can be used to check the availability of optional available record fields or to just check whether a certain path exists at all.
 The function will only return true if it is possible to traverse the path and false otherwise.

 Example: